dfloresca/Mountain-Climber/README.md

 * Move the hero 'right' by using 'd' or 'RightArrow'

 ## APPROACH TAKEN:
-I utilized a similar approach as our shrek crawler game.
+I utilized a similar approach as our shrek crawler game, however, focused on using hits by the ai characters as a means of defeat.
+Using hitboxes with the flags I created victory conditions.

 ## CODE SNIPPETS: